-Power Splitters, Combiners, Couplers and Hybrids: A Taxonomy
+Overview of RF Power Splitters, Combiners, Couplers and Hybrids

-Power Splitters, Combiners, Couplers and Hybrids: A Taxonomy The landscape of power splitters, combiners, couplers and hybrides can be daunting at first glance.
+Overview of RF Power Splitters, Combiners, Couplers and Hybrids The landscape of power splitters, combiners, couplers and hybrides can be daunting at first glance.
 However, when we classify these devices according to their functions and take the different kinds of operating principles into account, the pictures becomes clear.
-To assist the RF engineer in choosing the right device for the job, we constructed a taxonomy of these devices.
-1. Some Constraints to Consider First In this article, we choose to look at all devices as three-port models.
-Because, in most cases, [...]
+To assist the RF engineer in choosing the right device for the job, we constructed an overview of these devices.
+1. A Simple Model of RF Power Splitters, Combiners and Couplers In this article, we choose to look at all devices as three-port model [...]
 Read more >

 Modeling Devices with S-parameters

-Modeling Devices with S-parameters Scattering parameters or S-parameters for short, are the standard way to describe the behaviour of all kind of RF devices.
+Modeling Devices with S-parameters Scattering parameters or S-parameters for short, are the standard way to describe the behaviour of all kind of RF modules.
 Both passive and active.
 So, what are these parameters and why are they so popular?
 In order to fully grasp the full potential of S -parameters, it is useful to lay down some basic concepts first.
 (Note: some understanding of transmission line theory is helpful when reading this article) 1.
-Concepts The basic idea behind S-parameters is to look at a device (or more generally, a netwo [...]
+S-parameter basics The basic idea behind S-parameters is to look at a device (or more generall [...]
 Read more >

 When Should I use a DC Block in RF Applications?